 It will not yield emotionalism if we are like Edwards.
-There are so many quotes from Edwards that are so precious to me as a pastor that I've memorized, because he was a pastor for 23 years.
-Edwards said as a pastor, "I count it my duty to lift and raise the affections of my hearers as high as I possibly can."
+There are so many quotes from Edwards that are so precious to me as a pastor that I’ve memorized, because he was a pastor for twenty-three years.
+Edwards said as a pastor, “I count it my duty to lift and raise the affections of my hearers as high as I possibly can.”

-Now, "affections" is an 18th century word for emotions.
+Now “affections” is an eighteenth-century word for emotions.
 Not clammy palms.
-He called that "animal spirits".
-Fluttering eyelashes, beating heart, sweaty palms, wavering knees is not emotion; it's the physical fallout of emotion.
+He called that “animal spirits”.
+Fluttering eyelashes, beating heart, sweaty palms, wavering knees is not emotion; it’s the physical fallout of emotion.
 Emotions can be had by God who has no body.
 You will have emotions between the day you die and the second coming, and you will have no body during that period.
 You will love Jesus.
 You will hate sin.
 You will rejoice in heaven with no body.
 No sweaty palms, but everything powerful that is real emotion.

 Some truths are worth a little bit of emotion like, “We are going to have one amazing meal in a minute!”
 That’s worth a little emotion.
 That “God rules over your life and loves you and gave his Son to die for you and will take you into his everlasting fellowship forever and ever,” is worth ten thousand times more emotion than what this meal will produce for us.
 Both are good and given to be enjoyed according to 2 Timothy 4.